January 12, 2021

 Much blame rests with real estate brokers for allowing Jane’s racket to flourish.

 So these are the generous Goldmans with their name on Yale Law School, the website, and campus.
 The school first accepting money from a man such as Sol Goldman seems awfully inappropriate given his undeniable notoriety at the time.
-However; the American Bar Association (ABA) Standards and Rules of Procedures for Approval of Law Schools, Standard 202 (C-35), does not mandate a legal nor minimally ethical source of financial resources, merely that a law school must have them. (purchase a copy of the ABA Standards for Accreditation for $15) (Evidence Appendices A - F)
+However; in Yale's defense, the American Bar Association (ABA) Standards and Rules of Procedures for Approval of Law Schools, Standard 202 (C-35), does not mandate a legal nor minimally ethical source of financial resources, merely that a law school must have them. (purchase a copy of the ABA Standards for Accreditation for $15) (Evidence Appendices A - F)

 After Sol’s initial undisclosed 8-figure endowment around 1980, The Sol Goldman Foundation has made annual $2M donations to the law school according to www.grantmakers.io with Jane continuing as a Yale donor through the years on her own (C-26), and most recently, in 2017, the Yale Law School courtyard was named the Sol Goldman Courtyard by a donation from Jane.
 There, Dean Gerken was photographed standing next to Jane and brother Allan.
 (C-24-25) “In a ceremony in the Ruttenberg Dining Hall on April 4, Dean Robert C. Post ’77 noted, ‘The legacy of the Goldman family touches every part of the Yale Law School community, as well as the broader university.’”
 Yes it does, like a virus.

-The law school dean at the time of the Goldman initial multi-million dollar endowment was likely Harry Wellington (1975-1985) but he died in 2011 of a brain tumor.
+The law school dean at the time of the Goldman initial multi-million dollar endowment was Harry Wellington (1975-1985) but he died in 2011 of a brain tumor.
 The University president at the time was A. Bartlett Giamatti (1978-1986) but died in 1989 at the early age of 51.
 So no one is around to fill us in on why Yale excepted this money and if anyone from the school objected, though there may be boxes of enlightening documents in some New Haven storage facility.
 However; living former deans Guido Calabrese, Anthony Kronman, Robert Post and Harold Hong Koh could detail their relationship and experiences with the Goldmans and what they know and heard.

 University presidents were also required to maintain some type of relationship with major donors, so living former Yale University presidents Benno C. Schmidt Jr., Howard Lamar, and Richard Levin all have Goldman stories to tell.
 But Yale and its current president, Peter Salovey, have never been transparent on donation sources, as in February 2020 NPR reported, Yale, with one of the largest endowments of any US university at $26 billion, is now under investigation by the Department of Education for failing to disclose a total of $335 million in foreign donations (C-38), and ABA Standard 202 has no provisions for the source of law school resources nor any ethical standard for a law school’s host university.